Baldock: History and etymology

+Transport

+It was where the old Great North Road and the Icknield Way crossed.
+The A1(M) motorway (1963), was called the Baldock Bypass for some years.
+A £3,490,762 contract was given to A. Monk Ltd of Padgate in May 1965 for a 6.5-mile bypass, to take two years.
+It would make 39.5 mile of motorway on the A1, and 13 miles of motorway north of London.
+The bypass began at Corey's Mill, near Stevenage, to the north of Radwell.
+Baldock was a big bottleneck on the north-south route.

+In March 2006, a new bypass removed the A505 road (part of the old Icknield Way to the east of Baldock) from the town.

 Events

 Several events take place in Baldock throughout the year.
 The largest three are the Annual Beer Festival, the Charter fair and the Balstock music festival.

 Baldock Festival

 The Baldock Festival is a cultural festival which started in 1982 and starts on the May Day bank holiday weekend.
 The festival consists of three weeks of events throughout the town and local area, such as museum displays, wine tasting, whiskey tasting, beer festivals, brewery tours, cricket match, comedy sketches, family quiz night, mystery tour, open gardens, history talks, and several music events, some of which feature local bands.
 The festival Street Fair is held in the High Street, on the second weekend.
-Stallholders dress in themed clothing of the street fair theme, in 2022 this will be 'Green' Baldock.
+Stallholders dress in themed clothing of the street fair theme, in 2022 this was 'Green' Baldock.

 The Baldock Beer Festival takes place on the first weekend where local and national real ales, real ciders and continental lagers may be sampled.